isabella232/azureml-previews/previews/moe-vnet/README.md

 # provide a unique name for the endpoint
 export ENDPOINT_NAME="<YOUR_ENDPOINT_NAME>"

-# name of the image that will be built for this sample and pushed into acr - no need to change this
+# name of the image that will be built for this sample and pushed into acr
 export IMAGE_NAME="img"

 # Yaml files that will be used to create endpoint and deployment.
 These are relative to azureml-examples/cli/ directory.
 Do not change these